TheGoldLab/Lab_Pipelines/README.md

 To run data through our pipeline you will need 3 primary repositories:

 1) The [Pyramid](https://github.com/benjamin-heasly/pyramid) repository contains code that takes raw data (like neural, eye, and behavioral) and creates a file where data are aligned by trial (a "TrialFile" with .hdf5 extension).
-This is custom preprocessing that largely depends on how you are communicating across devices to indicate when different events (e.g., fixation onset or stimulus onset) are occurings.
+This is custom preprocessing that largely depends on how you are communicating across devices to indicate when different events (e.g., fixation onset or stimulus onset) are occuring.

 2) The [Lab_Matlab_Utilities](https://github.com/TheGoldLab/Lab_Matlab_Utilities) repository contains custom utilities specifically for the Gold Lab.
 These include operations to deal with data files, plotting, etc.

 3) This Lab_Pipelines repository contains documents and configurations for lab data pipelines (spike sorting, trial deliniation, etc.).

 ## Install Git/Github Desktop for retrieving the repositories
-The only change I made to defaults was in configuring the terminal emulator to use with Git Bash.
-I chose to use Windows' default console window.
+The only change you'll need to make to the default installation is to configure the terminal emulator to use with Git Bash.
+For Windows, choose the default console window.
 Install GitHub desktop and sign in.
 In the "Current repository" dropdown menu, click "Add," then "Clone repository..." to add pyramid from benjamin-heasly's GitHub: https://github.com/benjamin-heasly/pyramid.
 Click "Clone a repository from the Internet..." and add Lab_Matlab_Utilities from The Gold Lab GitHub: https://github.com/TheGoldLab/Lab_Matlab_Utilities.
 Do the same to add Lab_Pipelines from The Gold Lab GitHub: https://github.com/TheGoldLab/Lab_Pipelines.

 ## Installing Pyramid
-Documentation and installation instructions are included in the [Pyramid](https://github.com/benjamin-heasly/pyramid) readme.
+Documentation and installation instructions are included in the [Pyramid](https://github.com/benjamin-heasly/pyramid) readme, but the below steps should be sufficient.

 If you don't already have Python, install it from python.org or the Microsoft Store.